Effect of noise characterization on the detection of mHz stochastic gravitational waves: Discussion

 As expected, an informative prior knowledge of the instrumental noise greatly affects the detectability of the underlying \gls{sgwb} signal, allowing for a greater portion of the parameter space to be measured by \gls{lisa}.
 Knowing the spectral shape of the noise brings an improvement, as evident from the lower two panels of figure~\ref{fig:bfs}.
-A parametric model of the noise allows for improved resolvability of the underlying signal, as opposed to the more flexible non-parametric models based on spline interpolation methods.
-On the other hand, the choice of model type of the \gls{sgwb} signal (parametric vs. non-parametric) does not have as much impact as the prior choice.
+A parametric model of the noise allows for improved resolvability of the underlying signal, as opposed to the more flexible models based on spline interpolation methods.
+On the other hand, the choice of model type of the \gls{sgwb} signal (parametric vs. flexible) does not have as much impact as the prior choice.
 The above results are expected to vary under more realistic conditions, e.g., with unequal noises across the different spacecraft of the constellation.
 Similarly, a time-frequency analysis must also be adopted for more realistic orbits.
-In this work, we use simplified analytic Keplerian orbits, which allow us to assume a constant transfer function for the duration of the measurement across the frequency range.
+Indeed, in this work, we use simplified analytic Keplerian orbits, which allow us to assume a constant transfer function for the duration of the measurement across the frequency range.

+Note that we also have reported Bayes factors computed from a single frequency-domain realization of the instrument noise and \gls{sgwb} signal, with spectra corresponding to their \glspl{psd}.
+This should constitute a good estimate of the expectation value of the Bayes factors, taken over the noise and signal realizations.
 Finally, we have assumed conservative uncertainties in the spectral estimates, as we adopt a lower bound for the effective number of degrees of freedom in the Wishart likelihood.
 This can be refined in the future by accurately including the effect of windowing.

 The pipeline presented in this work is versatile and can fit various types of models while adapting their dimensionality.
-In addition, it can also handle time-varying stochastic components, making it suitable for inferring both the non-stationary properties of the instrumental noise as well as anisotropic \gls{sgwb} signals.
+In addition, more recent version of the software can handle time-varying stochastic components, making it suitable for inferring both the non-stationary properties of the instrumental noise as well as anisotropic \gls{sgwb} signals.
 A prime example is the stochastic signal generated by the unresolved Compact Galactic Binaries.
 We believe that such a tool will be useful for the analysis of the future data of the \gls{lisa} mission.